dreamcatcher-tech/network/Inbox/2024-08-09 1616 tps report generation.md

 -

 A watching run is one where the files are being edited and the tests need to rerun if they would have been affected by those changes.

+- Create the tests branch if it doesn't exist.
+- In there, start a run controller if we don't have one already.